solana-labs/solana/book/src/out-of-order-blocks.md

 to find the golden ticket, then an attacker could grind the Block Hash value to ensure that they are the leader 50% of the time.
-Since the network is still relying on staked lamports as the Sybil resistant mechanism, we could increase the difficulty for consequtive stakes.
+Since the network is still relying on staked lamports as the Sybil resistant mechanism, we could increase the difficulty for consecutive stakes.